OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 shortcuts, but it is a good starting point.
 The HTTP listeners should redirect to HTTPS and host all traffic there.
 There should be a web application firewall (WAF) protecting the ALB from attack.
-The ALB is available in multiple availability zones (AZs), but there should be webservers and databases in those AZs as well for true resiliency.
+The ALB is available in multiple availability zones (AZs), but there should be web servers and databases in those AZs as well for true resiliency.
 The ALB should have logging and deletion protection turned on.